mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### SENSOR ANTENNAE

 Near the spire at the prow of the ship is another strange structure.
 This is one of the Ancients ship's sensor antennae.
-It rises from the green hull like a bizarre crystal frond and is approximately 10 metres tall.
+It rises from the green hull like a bizarre crystal frond and is approximately 10 meters tall.
 That 'approximately' comes from the fact that the frond's branches all bifurcate over and over again.
-The root of the front is three metres in diameter but the upper branches are so thin and tiny that they are only a few dozen nanometres thick.
+The root of the front is three meters in diameter but the upper branches are so thin and tiny that they are only a few dozen nanometers thick.
 Invisible but impenetrable force screens protect the frond from being damaged by air currents or inquisitive Travellers.

 Upper Deck Encounters 2D Encounter 2 A darter flock passes through the energy shield.
 The Travellers have a short time to get under cover; if they remain in the open, they are attacked by 2D darters.
 3 1D sky-sharks pass through the energy shield and hunt the Travellers.
 4 A single darter passes through the energy shield and makes an attack on a randomly chosen Traveller.
 5–8 No encounter.
 9 The Travellers come across a small pool of water in a depression on the hull.
 If they remove any of the water, it refills.
 The water appears to be condensing out of the solid hull material – there are no visible pipes or nozzles.
 10 The Travellers find a damaged section of hull.
 If they try to take a sample of the hull material, they can do so.
 11 Non-functional Ancients gadget, possibly of value to a collector.
 12 The Travellers find an Ancients artefact salvaged from the lower decks.
 See page 113.

 #### THE MAP ROOM

 The map room is a domed chamber with a single entrance.
-In the middle of the chamber is two-metre- tall pillar or plinth, while along the walls are a dozen square panels.
+In the middle of the chamber is two-meter- tall pillar or plinth, while along the walls are a dozen square panels.

 Touching a panel causes it to display a map.
 Experimenting with the controls at the edge of the panel allows the Travellers to scroll the map, zoom in or out, or switch the planet displayed.
 Another control causes features on the map to shift but the display becomes increasingly fuzzy and confused when this control is used.
 A Traveller with Science (planetology) will realise that the map is attempting to predict erosion and continental drift patterns – this control is designed to extrapolate the past and future geography of the target planet.
 Whoever designed these maps took an extremely long view.